pia-foss/tunnel-apple/README.md

 The client is known to work with [OpenVPN®][openvpn] 2.3+ servers.
 Key renegotiation and replay protection are also included, but full-fledged configuration files (.ovpn) are not currently supported.

-- [x] Handshake and tunneling over UDP
+- [x] Handshake and tunneling over UDP or TCP
 - [x] Client-initiated renegotiation
 - [x] Replay protection (hardcoded window)
 - [x] Data encryption